How Do I?

 State Law requires that any written report or recommendation prepared by a Referee be given to the parties and their attorneys before the Judge takes action on the Recommendation.

 If a party disagrees with a Referee's Recommendation after the Evidentiary Hearing, she/he has the right to a de novo (a new) hearing before the Judge.
 Objections to the Referee's Recommendation, and a request for hearing, must be made within 21 days from the time that the Recommendation is mailed.
 An objection to a motion hearing must be made by the Friday following the motion date.
+Click here for instructions and required documents to file an Objection to Referee's Recommended Order.

 What is a Judicial Service Officer (JSO) and what do they do?